California Consumer Privacy Act: Exemptions

 A big area of the CCPA exemption is the personal health information (PHI) that is gathered.
 Rather than the data being treated with the CCPA guidelines in mind, it is expected for PHI to adhere to the Health Insurance Portability and Accountability Act, otherwise known as HIPAA.
 If the business collecting the data is related to clinical trials, then it must adhere to the "Common Rule".

 As for the information that is gathered by financial institutions, the institutions follow the California Financial Information Privacy act or the Gramm-Leach-Bliley Act depending on the situation.

+Compliance

+In 2026, a Wired reporter contacted 100 companies to exercise his right to request a copy of information collected about himself.
+A number of companies instead deleted all his information.
+Followup conversations either did not resolve the error or led to an explanation that agents were insufficiently trained.
+Experts the reporter spoke to questioned whether companies were putting sufficient effort to be legally compliant with CCPA.